kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-natural-history-museum.md

 expect:
   video:
-    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/8yO2MI0p8Zk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
-  - paragraph: "Private transport would first need to get to the clock tower, a famous monument of the city, then from their head uphill (north).
-The museum is the located at the end of the northbound - Boma road that was named after it."
+  - paragraph: "We will pick you up at your hotel and drive to the clock tower, a famous monument of the city, then from there we will head north.
+The museum is located at the end of the northbound - Boma road that was named after the museum."

-  - paragraph: "If you are using public transport then you would need to find mini buses headed to the clock tower or Arusha hotel area and get off at the clock tower stop.
-From there a simple ten minutes walk uphill should get you to the museum."
+  - paragraph: "After check-in you will be greeted with the museum tour guide who will 🚶🏽‍♂️ walk  you through the museum while explaining the details and answering your interesting questions."

+  - paragraph: "After the inside walk around we will catch up some fresh air around the botoanical garden, visit a fish pond just next to the garden before you head back to your hotel and reflect the wonders of this old home of Nature history"

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

-  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This tour can be incorporated  in other itineraries too, please create your bucket list and send it over so we can create you a quote!